History of Marcus Morris Sr. in Timeline

 2011: Selected in the NBA draft

-In 2011, Marcus Morris Sr. was selected 14th overall by the Houston Rockets in the NBA draft.
+In 2011, Marcus Morris was selected by the Houston Rockets with the 14th overall pick in the NBA draft, just five minutes after his twin brother Markieff was picked by the Phoenix Suns.

 January 2, 2012: Assigned to the Rio Grande Valley Vipers

-On January 2, 2012, Marcus Morris was assigned to the Rio Grande Valley Vipers of the NBA Development League by the Houston Rockets.
+On January 2, 2012, Marcus Morris was assigned to the Rio Grande Valley Vipers of the NBA Development League.

-On January 6, 2012, in his first game in the D-League, Marcus Morris recorded 33 points and 16 rebounds in a loss to the Dakota Wizards.
+On January 6, 2012, in his first game in the D-League, Marcus Morris recorded 33 points and 16 rebounds in a narrow 105–103 loss to the Dakota Wizards.

 In 2012, Marcus Morris was named the opening day starter at power forward for the Houston Rockets due to an injury to Patrick Patterson.
-His three-point shooting also improved significantly during this season.
+Throughout the 2012-2013 season, he served as Patterson's backup and significantly improved his three-point shooting percentage.

 On February 21, 2013, Marcus Morris was traded to the Phoenix Suns, reuniting him with his brother Markieff.

-March 1, 2013: Helped the Suns Defeat the Atlanta Hawks
+March 1, 2013: Helped Suns defeat the Atlanta Hawks

-On March 9, 2013, Marcus Morris started alongside his twin brother Markieff for the Phoenix Suns against the Houston Rockets, marking the first time twins started for the same NBA team.
+On March 9, 2013, Marcus Morris started alongside his brother Markieff for the Phoenix Suns against his former team, the Houston Rockets, marking the first time twins had started for the same NBA team.

 On September 29, 2014, Marcus Morris signed a multi-year contract extension with the Phoenix Suns.